Diabetic Nephropathy (Kidney Disease)

 Diabetes, both type 1 and type 2, is the most common cause of kidney disease.

-Dr. Matthew Niemi is a board-certified nephrologist with an interest in diabetic kidney disease.
-He currently sees patients in the UMass Diabetes Center of Excellence for chronic kidney disease, hypertension, electrolyte disturbances, and kidney stone disease.
-Dr. Niemi completed his training in internal medicine and nephrology at Beth Israel Deaconess Medical Center.
-He also worked at Boston’s Joslin Diabetes Center prior to his medical training, coordinating research studies on the genetic basis of diabetic kidney disease.
+Matthew Niemi, MD is a board-certified nephrologist with an interest in diabetic kidney disease.
+Dr. Niemi treats UMass Memorial Diabetes Center of Excellence patients for chronic kidney disease, hypertension, and electrolyte disturbances.
+He has also coordinated research studies on the genetic basis of diabetic kidney disease.